OrchardCMS/OrchardCore/src/docs/topics/docker/README.md

 docker run -p 80:80 oc
 ```

 Using these commands should get you a fully functional docker container running on port 80 so that you can access it with your browser by simply going to http://localhost.
 Though we assume that this will only allow you to use SQLite.
-For avoiding needing to install anything directly on your Docker host computer you will need to use `docker-compose`.
+For avoiding needing to install anything directly on your Docker host computer and getting everything running quickly you should use `docker-compose`.

 ## Docker compose